 Manjula’s Mysore is the same and different, we’re in India after all.

-We’ve set up a new business with Satish and Tanuja as the founding Directors.
+Our new business with Sarvesh and Stephen as directors.
 Our priority is to remember and celebrate Manjula by reflecting her kindness.

-As part of this, later in 2022 (in September) we’ll fully reopen Mysore Bed and Breakfast and MyCycle Tours inviting old and new friends for a great introduction to Mysore and get to know Manjula.
+We continue to welcome guests at our shared home at Mysore Bed and Breakfast and MyCycle Tours for a great introduction to Mysore where you’ll get to know Manjula.

 There is now a third string to our bow.